 Women who lead in church face this all the time: how do I dress in a way that does not draw attention to my body?
 How do I get up in front of people without them focusing on the wrong thing?
 I want my listeners to pay attention to my message, not my body or my attire.

-In today’s world it’s uncomfortable when someone is on the platform wearing a low-cut top or tight pants.
+In today’s world it’s uncomfortable when someone is on the platform wearing a low-cut shirt or tight pants, whether it’s a woman or a man.
+This is what Paul was getting at.

 Our concern for others should trump our insistence on dressing however we like.
 No, most of us don’t wear head coverings, but every society has cultural norms.
 Those norms change over time, which is why it’s now okay for women to wear pants to church and men to keep their ball caps on, something that a generation ago would have been unthinkable.
 Yet we still have norms, and we need to consider how our eschewal of them is affecting those around us, those we are called to love as we love ourselves.